w3woody/OCTools/README.md

 ---

-Each of these tools produce a re-entrant* Objective C class which can be used to parse an input text file using a specification similar to the input files for [Lex and YACC.](http://dinosaur.compilertools.net)
+Each of these tools produce a re-entrant* class which can be used to parse an input text file using a specification similar to the input files for [Lex and YACC.](http://dinosaur.compilertools.net)